brianhouse/sound_art/lectures/06_synthesis.md

 Note that if you change the number in the left Number box, the result updates, but not if you change the number in the right Number box.
 In Pd, only a change or a bang in the left inlet triggers the operation.

-Instead of always using both inlets, you can add a default value as a parameter of many Objects.
-This works differently depending on the object, but for add it's like this:
+Instead of always using both inlets, you can add a default value as a parameter of operator Objects like `+` and `*`:

 ![](media/06_06_pd_math_2.png)